ethereum-oasis-op/baseline/core/README.md

 ![baseline-protocol-architecture](https://user-images.githubusercontent.com/161261/86484557-79504f00-bd24-11ea-8edb-d665cb55db20.png)

-One or more "core" baseline protocol packages are needed to baseline-enabled applications and systems of record.
+One or more "core" baseline protocol packages are needed to baseline-enable applications and systems of record.

 ## Modules & Packages